 Let’s start with the really basic art easels that Mike whipped up.
-He already had the one on the left in the picture above but whipped up 3 of the one in the right in about 2 hours (that included time spent figuring out the best way to go about it and playing with a couple of different methods).
+He already had one but made 3 more that would fold down.
+These three took about 2 hours to make (that included time spent figuring out the best way to go about it).

-Note: If you are going with the desktop art easels as we did, make sure there are picnic benches at the location you’ll be painting, or take a fold-up picnic table with you.
+Note: If you are going with the tabletop art easels, make sure there are picnic benches at the location you’ll be painting at, or take a fold-up picnic table with you.

-As you can see, it just requires four pieces of scrap wood, a screw to secure the angled board to the block behind it, and wood glue to make attach the other pieces to the base.
+As you can see, it just requires four pieces of scrap wood, a screw to secure the angled board to the block, and wood glue to attach the other pieces to the base.

-Now, he whipped up three of these ones for the twins’ and I that fold down and we were able to bring them back on the plane with us in our suitcase.
+These ones for the twins’ and I fold down so we were able to bring them home on the plane in our suitcase.